COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

-calcarifer) genome annotation project, but chose not to use it, in a large part due to the lack of code examples for using the schema and also in part due to the lack disconnect between the highly relational-centric model of Chado and the object-oriented design we had for the entitites in the seabass genome annotation.
+calcarifer) genome annotation project, but chose not to use it, in a large part due to the lack of code examples for using the schema and also in part due to the lack disconnect between the highly relational-centric model of Chado and the object-oriented design we had for the entities in the seabass genome annotation.
 We crafted our own [schema](https://bitbucket.org/sanbidev/seabass_model) linked to a [PostgreSQL](https://www.postgresql.org/) database using [SQLAlchemy](http://www.sqlalchemy.org/)  but it was incomplete and